JuliaSpacePhysics/PlasmaBO.jl/docs/src/examples.md

 # Examples

-This page demonstrates how to use the package to solve kinetic dispersion relations for plasmas with arbitrary velocity distributions.
+This page demonstrates how to use the package to solve kinetic dispersion relations.

 ## Matrix Eigenvalue Solver